flicus/vertx-telegram-bot-api/README.md

     }
 }
 ```
+Just use isDefault parameter of the @BotCommand annotation.

 Next type of command is "check" commands.
 They will be executed even before matching user message to any other command.
-For example you need to check if this user allowed to use this bot.
-Here how to write that type of command:
+For example you need to check if this user allowed to use this bot, or you need to increment some counter etc. There may be several or none commands of that type.
+Here how to implement *check* command:
 ```java
 @BotCheck
 public class UserCheck extends Check {